 There seems to be an obvious solution for making the best out of Google Ad Grants: handing the job over to the experts.
 But does it pay to rely on those specialists?
 What kind of return could they bring to your charity?
 And what kind of experts should be hired?

 Make no mistake: digital marketing can do wonders for any organization, either nonprofits or for-profits.
-And if you apply a solid digital marketing strategy in platforms such as Google Search, the returns are sure to appear.
+And if you apply a solid digital marketing strategy in platforms such as Google Search, the returns will surely appear.
 For every $1 brands and businesses spend on Google Ads, for example, they make an average of $2 in revenue(9).
 Besides, if you do your paid search campaign on Google, people are four times more likely to click on it than on other search engines—63%, against Amazon’s 15%, YouTube’s 9%, and Bing’s 6%(10).

 These figures give you a picture of the power of digital ad campaigns – but having experts running them is an essential part of the process.
-These specialists can create your campaigns, get your nonprofit’s Google Ad Grants account up and running, make sure you comply with the program’s requirements, put the latest tools and trends to work for you, and track results through customized dashboards and reports.
+These specialists can create your campaigns, get your nonprofit’s Google Ad Grants account up and running, ensure you comply with the program’s requirements, put the latest tools and trends to work for you, and track results through customized dashboards and reports.

 A different culture for digital marketing